 “If we choose to keep our birds housed outside of an HRA we are certain to lose free-range status, with some retailers cutting prices to equal barn-reared which would mean a 30p loss per dozen.”

-In response to a BFREPA call on Defra to ‘review its position and change the policy’, a spokesman said: pleased leave a couple of lines’ space.
+In response to a BFREPA call on Defra to ‘review its position and change the policy’, a spokesman said: “Effective disease control will always be our priority.